 I typically don’t use goblins a lot in my games.
 They’re sort of the ironic low-level D&D creature and I think that’s a major reason as to why I avoid them.
 Besides, I just love the lore and playstyle of gnolls a lot more.

-So admittedly, I hadn’t really played around with goblins in 5e despite running multiple campaigns and one-shots in the past few years.
+So admittedly, I hadn’t played around with goblins in 5e despite running multiple campaigns and one-shots in the past few years.
 They just hadn’t come up.
 I’d use gnolls, kuo-toa, or kobolds instead.
 Then recently I had a chance to run a fun one-shot (more on that soon!) that centered entirely around goblins.

 They’re by no means heavy-hitters, but they do some decent damage.
 They’re not the fastest creatures, but they have unique traits that make them ridiculously mobile.
 But the goblin boss may be one of my new favorite low-CR creatures in 5e.
-It’s just really well-designed and fun to use.
+It’s just well-designed and fun to use.

 Crack open the Monster Manual because we’re taking a look at another classic this week!